PrathamS369/NeetCode150/README.md

 # NeetCode150
-This Repo contains solutions of Neetcode 150 DSA Questions
+This Repo contains solutions for Neetcode 150 DSA Questions I will upload the solutions day by day